 Lastly came RAM that we are using right now in our system.
 The latest RAM is also known as solid-state memory, and it was first used in 1968 by Robert Dennard; in this form of RAM, the transistors were used to store bits of data, and each RAM stick has millions of transistors soldered in it.

 How Does A RAM Work?
+What is RAM?

 Why Is RAM Important For Your Computer?

 Let's take an example of your working desk where you sit every day to finish your work.
-The most important stuff which you need regularly is always on easily accessible drawers of your desk.
+The most important stuff you need regularly is always in easily accessible drawers of your desk.
 So you can take them out and use them immediately while you work.
 You don't want any delay in finding those things or documents.
 Well, that's what RAM is.

 RAM VS ROM

-But when you switch off the computer and again try to open that application, it will take some time to open.
+But when you switch off the computer and try to open that application again, it will take some time to open.
 That's because its information has been wiped out from the RAM, and RAM starts the whole process of retrieving it from the hard drive.
 That's how RAM works, and that's why you need RAM, as it provides better loading speed to your applications and makes the overall computing performance efficient.

 Frequency MegaHertz Vs. Gigabyte Memory Of RAM

-A lot of people and even gamers only know that RAM has only one metric, which is the storage space like 4GB, 8GB, 16GB, etc. But did you know your RAM also comes with speed metrics?
+Many people and even gamers only know that RAM has only one metric: storage space like 4GB, 8GB, 16GB, etc. But did you know your RAM also comes with speed metrics?
 Some people think RAM speed doesn't matter as long as the memory provided in the RAM is big enough.

 The Truth About RAM Speeds